nahueldsanchez/nahueldsanchez.github.io/_posts/2022-01-03-Damvulnerabledefi-Brownie.md

 ## Introduction

 Hello, happy new year!
 In the last months of 2021, I've been working on this project.
-Thanks to my friend and college [Pablo Artuso](https://twitter.com/lmkalg) I started to learn about Blockchain and the challenges and opportunities that this new technology has.
+Thanks to my friend and colleage [Pablo Artuso](https://twitter.com/lmkalg) I started to learn about Blockchain and the challenges and opportunities that this new technology has.

 I was quickly interested in the security aspects of smart contracts.
 As part of my learning process I found [damn vulnerable defi challenges](https://www.damnvulnerabledefi.xyz/), created by @tinchoabbate. that seemed a good place to start practicing.